telerik/kendo-angular-i18n-sample/README.md

+##  This repository is no longer updated.
+To access the current version, refer to the [`kendo-angular` repository](https://github.com/telerik/kendo-angular/tree/master/examples/projects/integration-i18n).

 # Kendo UI for Angular: Internationalization

 This repository contains a sample application which demonstrates how to translate the built-in messages of the Kendo UI for Angular components.